Bravia (brand): TVs

+From 2005 to 2009, the BRAVIA naming convention consisted of a single letter series which (in European markets) ranged from the U and T series on the budget end, S and V in the middle, and W, X and luxurious XBR at the top.
+In 2010 this was changed into a two letter format rolled out globally, ranging from BX to EX to NX, HX and LX.

 In May 2013 Sony introduced their first 4K BRAVIA TV models smaller than X900 from late 2012.
-In May 2015, Sony launched their first lineup of Android television Bravia models that allowed users to access content from services like YouTube, Netflix and Hulu as well as install apps and games from the Google Play store.
-In addition, Bravia eventually integrated with Google Assistant for controlling home automation and voice commands.
+In May 2015, Sony launched their first lineup of Android television Bravia models that allowed users to access content from services like YouTube, Netflix and Hulu, as well as install apps and games from the Google Play Store.
+In addition, Bravia TV models were eventually integrated with Google Assistant for controlling home automation and voice commands.

 In September 2016, Sony announced that TVs older than 2012 will lose access to YouTube.

 Sony introduced their first 4K Ultra HD OLED Android TV under the BRAVIA brand, named as the A1E in January 2017 with an X1 Extreme processor.
 The A8F was the next OLED TV introduced by Sony at CES 2018.
 At IFA 2018, the A9F with an X1 Ultimate processor was unveiled.
 In 2019, Sony introduced newer version 4K OLED models, A8G and the Master Series A9G, followed by the A8H in 2020.
 For 2021 Sony offered the world's first cognitive intelligence TVs with its latest XR A.I.
 Cognitive Processor in the new A80J and Master Series A90J.

 In 2024, the models sold are: Bravia 3,7,8,9 and Bravia X90L, A95L.

+In 2026, Sony produced updated Bravia II True RGB 4K HDR Google TV with Gemini (2026) processing in models of all sizes ranging from 50" to 98".

 Accessories

-In April 2007, Sony launched the BRAVIA TDM-IP1, a docking cradle to permit playback of audio and video hosted on an Apple iPod on a BRAVIA model television.
+In April 2007, Sony launched the Bravia TDM-IP1, a docking cradle to permit playback of audio and video hosted on an Apple iPod on a BRAVIA model television.

 Current accessories available include a Skype camera (CMUBR100) and Wi-Fi adapter (UWABR100).